twcook/S3M_Python/docs_source/source/config.rst

 .. code-block:: sh

-    python3
+    python

-You will now be inside a Python3 interpreter configured as your virtual environment.
+You will now be inside the Python interpreter in the *your project* virtual environment.

 .. _note:

      Your terminal will now show the Python interpreter prompt which is **>>>**

-Execute each of the lines below, in sequence.
+Execute each of the lines below, in this sequence.

 .. code-block:: py3